ploneintranet/ploneintranet/docs/development/components/async.rst

 In order to deploy Plone Intranet to a staging/testing or production environment you will need to do the following:

-* Ensure the buildout config you are using overrides CELERY_ALWAYS_EAGER environment variable to be false
+* Ensure the buildout config you are using overrides ASYNC_ENABLED environment variable to be true
 * Your supervisor (or other process management) config starts the Celery worker (see below)
 * Redis is installed and running as a system service (do not run redis under supervisor for security reasons)